WebMechanix/SimpleConsent/README.md

 **⚠️ This project is in active development.** A proper release will be tagged when ready.
 There are likely bugs and missing features at this point in time.

+### ⚠️ Legal Disclaimer! ⚠️

+**The maintainers of this library are not data-privacy lawyers, and this library's defaults and/or example configurations are not a substitute for proper legal counsel**.

+As such, installing this tool on your website does not "magically" make you compliant with regional data collection laws - it must be configured properly with Google Tag Manager to work correctly.

+**It cannot be understated to always consult with a data privacy professional to ensure your consent banner configuration is compliant with regional data collection laws.**

+---

 #### Foreword

 This project is/was inspired by [Klaro](https://github.com/klaro-org/klaro-js).
 Klaro is another great open-source consent project, and does a LOT more than this library - especially around "autoblocking" behavior.
 However, Klaro takes a "services first" approach to its configuration instead of "consent types".
 This makes Klaro a bit harder to use with GTM and more specifically its consent signal APIs that are "type/behavior" focused.
 So TL;DR - if this library doesn't fit your needs, check out Klaro - it very well could.